 Total internal reflection is what gives a critically cut diamond maximum sparkle.
+This is the reason that the cut is so important.
+Without the correct angle, there would be little to no sparkle.

 A prism with an angle of 90° at its apex will change the direction of a ray of light and produce a mirror image without introducing chromatic aberration, using total internal reflection.
 It eliminates front surface reflections.